Sujit Nair: Executive director at Lowe Lintas

 He was a former Executive Director at Lowe Lintas.
 His experience in direct marketing, mainline advertising, rural marketing and activation helped build a lot of successful brands.
 During his work in Lowe Lintas he attracted to cooperation a lot of companies such as Tata, Idea Cellular and Castrol.
 He was also a key member in overseeing Lowe Lintas operations in Kochi, South India, Pune, Ahmedabad and Hyderabad.
 Lowe Lintas began its south Indian operations under his management as a president with Mayden Pharma that became its first partner in Kochi.

 Digital media seminars and campaigns

 Sujit had shown his support to New Media that launched the nationwide Cop-Community Connect seminars to ensure the safety of the denizens of the city.
 He supported the campaign The Alert Mumbaikar, which promoted public awareness about the issues related to public safety.

 Current Work

 Chairperson and managing editor of HW News Network

 Sujit is the Chairperson and Managing Editor of HW News Network.
 HW News is a digital News channel which focuses on Social, Political & Economic scenario of India.

-As an ongoing strategic process, HW News tied up with South Live.
-Both the platforms, that roll out a horde of news items across different genres, with HW News specializing in churning out political stories, aim to have a far-reaching impact of authentic journalism especially in the stream of politics.
+HW News and South Live formed a partnership to collaborate on news production.
+Together, the platforms cover various topics, with HW News emphasizing on political reporting, and both organizations aiming to deliver objective journalism.